RosboneMako/MiniDistortion/README.md

 from within the DAW at startup or its presets.

 In order to utilize external files in the VST a database must be used.
-MMD uses an external database to store Amplifier and Speaker IR paths so they can easily be recalled from within a DAW.
+MD uses an external database to store Amplifier and Speaker IR paths so they can easily be recalled from within a DAW.

 DATABASE OPERATION<br/>
-MMD has 20 built in amplifier models and 20 built in speaker IRs. <br/>
+MD has 20 built in amplifier models and 20 built in speaker IRs. <br/>
-MMD can access external amps and IRs if they are defined in the Amp/IR database. <br/>
+MD can access external amps and IRs if they are defined in the Amp/IR database. <br/>

 To edit the database, select the DEFINE AMPS or DEFINE IRS buttons on the main menu.
 When editing, simply left mouse click to add items or right click to delete items.
 Changes are automatically saved as you edit.
 Amps or IRs should be reselected if they were in use while editing.

-The Amps and Speaker IRs are referenced in the DAW and MMD by slot number only.
-Changing an amp in the database will change it in any DAW or MMD preset.
+The Amps and Speaker IRs are referenced in the DAW and MD by slot number only.
+Changing an amp in the database will change it in any DAW or MD preset.

 HINT: It is advised to rename the external files to the database slot they will be assigned.
 Numbering the files will greatly simplify use on multiple computers.<br/>